 Ashleigh is a PhD student in the Health Policy program at McMaster University.
 Her research interests include healthcare transitions, mental health care and trauma and healing.
 These interests emerge from her volunteer roles with mental health organizations and hospital committees.

-Gillian is an assistant professor of Health Policy and Management at the DeGroote School of Business and member of the Centre for Health Economics and Policy Analysis (CHEPA) at McMaster University.
+Gillian is an associate professor of Health Policy and Management at the DeGroote School of Business and member of the Centre for Health Economics and Policy Analysis (CHEPA) at McMaster University.

 Gillian researches issues in mental health policy and service delivery, through the lens of health policy analysis and health economics, to support the development of coordinated, person-centred, and recovery-oriented care.

-Tram is a PhD Candidate in the Rehabilitation Science program at McMaster University.
+Tram is a recent graduate of the Rehabilitation Science PhD program at McMaster University.
 She has an interest in the transition of youth with disabilities as they move from pediatric to adult-oriented health care through studies with integrated knowledge translation design.

 Patricia is an associate professor of Health Policy and Management at the DeGroote School of Business at McMaster University.
 She is also the Director and one of the cofounders of McMaster’s Master of Health Management program.